antimatter07/FsDet-car-stickers/README.md

 *These contain links to their trained weights, detailed setup, and usage guide.*
 ---
 ## The Dataset
-The `Car Sticker Dataset` composes of car images with their windshields visible.
+A `Car Sticker Dataset` was made through crowdsourcing for this study.
+This serves as the data for training and testing the models.
+The dataset composes of car images with their windshields visible.
 There are four different views for each car.
 1. Near Front View
 2. Far Front View
 3. 3/4 Right View